Heritage Financial Park: Tenants

+Current

 The stadium is primarily used for baseball, as the home field of the Hudson Valley Renegades minor league baseball team, which as of 2024 is a South Atlantic League affiliate of the New York Yankees.

+Roy C. Ketcham High School, who were the New York State champions in baseball in 2023, has played occasional home games at the stadium over the years.

+Former

+From 2009 to at least 2018, the stadium hosted the Hudson Valley Baseball Classic between Marist College and the United States Military Academy.

 The Manhattan College baseball team played home games at the stadium from 2015 to 2019, before returning to Van Cortlandt Park.
-From 2009 to at least 2018, the stadium hosted the Hudson Valley Baseball Classic between Marist College and the United States Military Academy.

-Besides baseball, it is also used for concerts, as well as high school and college graduations.
-The stadium hosts K104's annual KFest concert held in early June.
-Performing artists have included Akon, Rihanna, Fat Joe, Counting Crows, Collective Soul, Wilco, Def Leppard, Bob Dylan, Drake and Adam Lambert, among others.

-The stadium's first football tenant, the Hudson Valley Fort of the Fall Experimental Football League, took up residence in the stadium in October 2015.
+The stadium's first football tenant, the Hudson Valley Fort of the Fall Experimental Football League played games at the stadium in October 2015.
 Some high school football playoff contests were also to be held at the stadium that year, but the stadium was later determined to be unsafe as a football venue and those games were canceled.

 Features

 Heritage Financial Park has a capacity of 5,400 and features an AstroTurf playing surface, with a symmetrical outfield dimensions measuring 325 feet down the lines and 400 feet to center field.

+It comprises a roughly-symmetrical two-level stand which stretched from just past first base to just past third base, and included concessions, a kids area and play areas.
 Clubhouses are located in the outfield corners, with bullpens beyond the outfield wall.
 A large LED scoreboard stands beyond the fence in left-center.

-The stadium, built in 1994 with a capacity of 4,500, comprising a roughly-symmetrical two-level stand which stretched from just past first base to just past third base, and included concessions, a kids area and play areas.
-The entire field, excluding the pitchers mound and home plate area, was converted to AstroTurf in the spring of 2014.